 - Information about the GRE Subject Test specific to your program.

 Letters of Recommendation Required

-As those of you who work in admissions in your programs likely know, there are sometimes "hidden" deadlines used in the eApp system.
+There are sometimes "hidden" deadlines used in the application system.
 Because Guide is a public document that is largely student-facing, we can only include the Display Deadline in this column.
 The Office of Admissions in the Graduate School will continue to contact you to gather information prior to each term about your "App Deadline," "App Deadline Firm," "Rec Deadline," and "Rec Display Deadline," which are behind-the-scenes deadlines not advertised publicly to students.

 How do I close or open admissions for a specific semester?

-This is also updated through the Lumen Programs Proposal form.
-Basically, if you would like to open admissions to the summer term for your program and in Guide it currently says "This program does not admit in the summer," making a Lumen Programs Proposal change that edits that language to "February 1" as the deadline, e.g., will then prompt us to open summer admissions for your program with that associated display deadline.
+This is updated through the Lumen Programs proposal form.
+If you would like to open admissions to the summer term for your program and in Guide it currently says "This program does not admit in the summer," making a Lumen Programs proposal change that edits that language to "February 1" as the deadline, e.g., will then prompt us to open summer admissions for your program with that associated display deadline.

 Where do I put information not encompassed in the table?

 The table is the minimum the Graduate School requires to exist on Admissions tabs for admitting degrees, but most programs will continue to include more detailed information below it.
 Any content added beneath the admissions table should be unique in that it does not duplicate information in the table.

 Why don't I see an admissions table on my page?